 Our calendars use 100# paper and Premium Color ink.
 The binding is a ‘wire-o’ wound through the top of the page, with a hole pre-punched 0.25 in from the top.

 You’ve got two options for creating your calendar.
 The simplest method is to gather images for each month (and the front cover) and upload them.
-Or you can download one of our templates and use InDesign or your favorite design software to create a calendar that is totally unique to you.
+Or you can download one of our templates and use InDesign or your favorite design software to create a unique design.

 Then sign in to your Lulu account and create a new project.
 Select our Calendar Product and give your project a name, and select the language and category.
 If you plan to sell your calendar, it’s important to find the right category.
 Shoppers will be able to sort by ‘calendar’ so the category you pick will be key in helping them find your work!

-If you’re selling your calendar on the Lulu Bookstore, you’ll need to complete all the steps for copyright, details for your calendar, and assigning a payee.
-But today, I’m going to skip that and get right to the design options.
+If you’re selling on the Lulu Bookstore, you’ll need to complete all the steps for copyright, details for your calendar, and assigning a payee.

 Create A Calendar

 Next, you’ll add some events.
-These can be standard national holidays or custom days (like birthdays) just for your calendar.
+These can be standard national holidays or custom days (like birthdays).
 To make that easy, you can download events from your favorite calendar tool (like Outlook, Google Calendar, or iCalendar) and upload them here as an ICS file.

-Once you have the events ready for your calendar, upload your images for the front and back cover, as well as one image for each month.
+Once you have the events ready, upload your images for the front and back cover, as well as one image for each month.

-Upload all your images and select from one of our four themes to complete your calendar.
+With all your photos uploaded, you will select from one of our four themes.